 Loaded savoury crispbreads

-Crispbreads make a great base for whatever you’re craving, but these toppings ideas are especially quick, easy to prepare and packed with vitamins and minerals.
+Crispbreads make a great base for whatever you’re craving, but these topping ideas are especially quick, easy to prepare and packed with vitamins and minerals.
 They’re great for an office snack too.

-This dish is: Low in sugar • a source of fibre • high in protein • a source of vitamin D, B6, B12, phosphorus and manganese • high in chloride
+This dish is: low in sugar ◦ a source of fibre, vitamin D, B6, B12, phosphorus and manganese ◦ high in protein and chlorid

-- Multi-grain crispbreads (e.g. Ryvita) with a choice of fillings to serve 2 people:
+- Multi-grain crispbreads (e.g. Ryvita) with a choice of toppings to serve 2 people: